Choosing the right balance ball

-Balance balls are large plastic inflatable balls used for sitting upon and for exercise.
+Balance balls are large plastic inflatable balls used for sitting on and for exercise.
+Two important health and injury prevention benefits result from using a balance ball for exercise: 1) core strengthening in your abdomen and lower back, and 2) balance improvement.
 Here are some tips for choosing the right ball for you.

 The distance from the floor to your knee converted to centimeters (inches x 2.54) is the approximate size ball you should buy.
 If your measurement is between ball sizes, buy the larger ball and under-inflate it.
 Your hips and knees should bend at a 90-degree angle when you sit on the proper size ball.
 For use as a desk chair, choose one size larger.